[ t o r n a d o e s : p r e p a r a t i o n ]

-- Check food, camping, and emergency equipment.
+- Check water, camping, emergency, and food supplies.

 - Store water in plastic bottles, jugs, pots, pans, and bathtubs.